 |Money Market Account||0.03% APY||$25000|

-West Texas National Bank offers several deposit products including savings accounts, checking accounts and CDs to give you many options to manage your money.
-West Texas National Bank does not have the best savings rate, which means you should consider other options for banks that deliver more return for your money.
+West Texas National Bank offers several deposit products including savings accounts, checking accounts and CDs that provide you with many options to manage your money.
+West Texas National Bank does not have the best savings rate, which means you should think about taking a look elsewhere for banks that deliver more return for your money.
 CDs can be a terrific option to achieve higher returns, but there are limitations to accessing your money.
-West Texas National Bank's CD rates are fair compared to other U.S. banks.Back to Overview
+West Texas National Bank's CD rates are fair in comparison to other U.S. banks.Back to Overview

 Find a West Texas National Bank Near Me

-West Texas National Bank has 10 locations across the U.S.Back to Overview
+West Texas National Bank has 10 physical locations across the U.S.Back to Overview